toucansites/try-o-template-demo/contents/posts/start/index.md

 ## Introduction

-Thank you for purchasing Try-O-Theme!
-This theme is built on our very own, soaring Toucan static site generator, which uses Markdown for content creation and Mustache templates for layout and design.
+Thank you for purchasing Try-O-Template!
+This template is built on our very own, soaring Toucan static site generator, which uses Markdown for content creation and Mustache files for layout and design.
 Together, these tools make it easy to add, edit, and manage your site’s content while maintaining a visually appealing and professional design.

 With Markdown, you can write formatted text in plain-text files, which Toucan converts into HTML.
-Mustache templates allow you to customize the layout and presentation of your site with clean, readable syntax.
+Mustache files allow you to customize the layout and presentation of your site with clean, readable syntax.
 Together, they give you full control over both the content and appearance of your site.

 This guide will walk you through essential tasks, such as changing the site logo, adding new content (tags, authors, posts), and customizing your site’s pages and footer.
 It also covers Markdown basics and provides instructions for deploying your site to GitHub Pages, ensuring a smooth publishing process.